What are your hours?

 What are your staff requirements?

 The ELC staff members caring for your children are committed to providing a loving, Christian environment while providing quality care.
 The Director of the ELC holds a Director’s license under the Florida Department of Children and Families.
-The teachers and aides in the facility are certified in education and/or have experience teaching or working with young children.
+The teachers in the facility are certified in education and/or have experience teaching or working with young children.
 All staff members who will be in the classroom and in daily contact with the children are fingerprinted and Level 2 Background Screened in the state of Florida as well as nationwide.
 Staff requirements meet or exceed the standards required by the Florida Department of Children and Families as published in Chapter 65C-22 Child Care Standards of the Florida Administrative Code.
 VPK teachers also hold a specific VPK program credential.

 How will I know my child will be safe?